williapa/s3browser/README.md

 # s3browser
-file browser s3 node app
-uses npm 'aws-sdk'

 adapted from http://tutorialzine.com/2014/09/cute-file-browser-jquery-ajax-php

+this project is a aws s3 file browser node app. uses npm 'aws-sdk'

-This project is a great starting point as a file browser.
+The tutorialzine project is great starting point as a file browser.
 I have modified the php to node, somewhat modified the jquery and html, and changed the css color and display style to use flex, which I prefer.
+My main addition is the s3 bit, as well as integrating the hieararchy into a column view.

 current features: